 The quests are more tolerable in the second half, thanks to there being greater freedom of movement due to the airship, but the already large dungeons grow even more massive and tedious.
 In general, Final Fantasy‘s dungeon designs have aged very poorly.
 They have generic layouts and contain many dead ends and empty rooms, or sometimes, rooms with empty chests.
 Even the most interesting floors have annoying aspects, such as unnecessarily immense rooms or unavoidable tiles of lava.
 Instant backtracking spells don’t become useable until the second half of the game, and even afterward, the dungeons can be annoying.
 Oh, and since in-dungeon save points wouldn’t be introduced into the series for another few installments, the only places to save are at inns and on the World Map.
 By the way, saving always costs you something, whether it’s through the use of a consumable item—a Tent, Cabin, or House, none of which is a guaranteed full heal—or a stay at an inn.

 Compounding the dungeons’ tediousness is the tedium of battle.
 I make it no secret that the turn-based battle systems I like the best are the snappier ones—think Final Fantasy X-2, Mystery Dungeon: Shiren the Wanderer, or Bravely Default—but Final Fantasy‘s is pretty damn far from snappy.
 The system is Dragon Quest-style: during each turn, the player enters commands for their entire party, then watches them play out.
 The messages detailing battle actions as they happen take a little time to scroll off, but for the most part, it is fine for what it is.
 Where the battles start to become annoying is when there’s multiple enemies, up to nine, and most of them cast spells that affect your entire party.
 Any spell with multiple targets gets a description of what happens to each one in turn, so if, say, each enemy in a group of six casts a paralysis spell on your party, that means going through twenty-four separate messages just for those actions.
 Later Final Fantasies would invite criticism through their use of summon spells with elaborate animations, but I’d rather sit through a bunch of those than Final Fantasy‘s longest standard battles.Another section in which Final Fantasy would show its age, and not in a good way, is in its items and inventory management.
 In addition to the saving-related items I previously named, healing items include Heal, a simple HP healing potion; Pure, a poison antidote; and Soft, a petrification curative, as in later games.
 That’s it.
 There are no high-level HP healers, which meant that I would often buy dozens of Heals, one at a time, before heading into massive dungeons.
 Also, as I mentioned before, there are no Phoenix Downs, or Phoenix Pinions, or Phoenix anything, really.
-If you want to revive a fallen party member, you have to go to a special healing facility (which isn’t present in every town), or use the Life or Life 2 spells, provided you’ve bought them and your White Mage is in a suitable position to put them to use.
+If you want to revive a fallen party member, you have to go to a special healing facility (which isn’t present in every town), or use the Life or Life 2 spells, provided you’ve bought them and your white magic caster is in a suitable position to put them to use.
 As such, bringing downed party members back to life can be a major hassle, and is one reason why I did so much grinding early on.